The goals of this program include empowering individuals to live full, self-directed lives through:

-This group consists of educational lectures/discussions using topics including identifying personal triggers, developing strategies to avoid triggers, identifying personal relapse dynamics and improving and utilizing sober support systems, stress management, coping skills, anxiety, anger, self-esteem, and communication.
+This subject covers topics including identifying personal triggers, developing strategies to avoid triggers, identifying personal relapse dynamics and improving and utilizing sober support systems, stress management, coping skills, anxiety, anger, self-esteem, and communication.
 Individuals will be given homework assignments as well as group assignments to improve the ability to deal with situations with high relapse potential.

 Spirituality deals with spiritual issues, which contribute to emotional well-being and a life free of substance dependency.

-The Family Program is designed to assist family members and clients in reorienting and restructuring relationship systems.
-This component involves family members in an education program, as well as counseling sessions.
+The Family Sessions are designed to assist family members and clients in reorienting and restructuring relationship systems.
+This component involves family members in the counseling sessions.
 These sessions are supportive experiences providing opportunities to share and question aspects of the client’s care relative to family interaction and/or intervention of the client’s illness.

 DOT-SAP Return to Duty Process